 & Savings Tips

-So you’re just about to sign up to Audible, the fantastic audio books service from Amazon and you wonder ‘Is there an Audible student discount?
-Or you’re maybe there is an Audible NUS promo code that you can use so you can save when you sign up.
+So you’re just about to sign up to an Amazon Audible membership account, the fantastic audiobook service from Amazon and you wonder ‘Is there an Audible student discount?
+Or you’re maybe there is an Audible Unidays promo code that you can use so you can save when you sign up.
 Well welcome to our official guide where we’ll run through the available audible discounts for students (as well as some for those who aren’t!) to save money on your monthly membership.

 - Over 200k titles to choose from including the latest releases